koenrane/KR-new-site/content/into-the-kiln-insights-from-tao-s-analysis-i.md

 _In which the basic rules of differential calculus are proven._

-You know, I actually thought that I wouldn't have too much to explain in this post - the book went very smoothly up to this point.
+You know, I actually thought that I wouldn't have too much to explain in this post - the book went smoothly up to this point.
 On the upside, we get to spend even more time together!

 ### Differential Intuitions